Frequently Asked Questions

 Do I need to have a certain undergraduate degree to apply?

 No. An undergraduate degree is required to enter the program, but it does not have to be in a specific field.
-It is expected that you have some academic, professional or volunteer experience related to conservation topics, such as natural resources, environmental health, agriculture, or international development.
+It is expected you have some academic, professional or volunteer experience related to conservation, such as natural resources, environmental health, agriculture, or international development.
 Each applicant will be assessed on their individual academic record and experiences during the selection process.

 What degree will I get upon completion of Conservation Leadership?